University of Vermont Udall Scholarship Award Winners:

 Tyler Wilkinson-Ray '12 was named a 2011 Udall Scholar.
-Wilkinson-Ray, a Richmond, Vt. native and a double global studies and political science major, has been one of the most active student leaders at UVM.
-He's immersed himself in UVM food and environmental organizations, with service as president of the Garden Club, a campus representative of the environmental co-op, treasurer of Common Ground Farm and a member of Slow Food.
+Wilkinson-Ray, a Richmond, Vt. native and a double global studies and political science major, was one of the most active student leaders at UVM.
+He immersed himself in UVM food and environmental organizations, with service as president of the Garden Club, a campus representative of the environmental co-op, treasurer of Common Ground Farm and a member of Slow Food.
 In 2009, he organized the eco-block, the largest ever environmental takeover of the Student Government Association.
 As an SGA senator he also led the initiative to create a student vision for the university.

 Colin Arisman '12

 Colin Arisman '12 received Honorable Mention recognition in the 2011 Udall Scholarship competition.
 As a natural resources major and an Honors College student, he was active in working on issues related to indigenous populations and natural resource extraction abroad.
 While participating in a service learning trip to the Dominican Republic in 2010, Arisman had the opportunity to spend time in Batey Libertad with a group of Hatian migrant workers.
 While there, he learned that the Batey community lacked access to clean water, so when he returned to UVM, he organized a fundraiser and donated all the proceeds to build a pipe from an aquifer to the village.
 In 2011, Arisman lived in Ecuador and worked with local non-profit groups on issues related to resource extraction.
 He also did research on promoting sustainable farming practices in the Intag Cloud Forest region, a project on which based his senior honors thesis.

 Arisman is a Marshfield, Vt. native.
 Currently he is a freelance photographer and videographer, as well as a wilderness therapy instructor.